ziyuanliu/bitcoinclass/1_hello_world/readme.md

 ## Goal

-The goal of this module is have the students first install docker and PYTHON 3.6 locally.
+The goal of this module is to have the students first install docker and PYTHON 3.6 locally.
 We will then proceed to create a little p2p hello world.
 The goal is make sure that the students have a very easy time understanding and implementing in a p2p environment.
 Along with that completed, we should have a very good idea of what the backbone of our networking structure should be.

 ## Infrastructure